Instant Relief for Toddler Constipation: 5 Solutions for Parents

 Toddler constipation is no fun for anyone, which is why you should know what to do and how to prevent it in the first place.

-There are few things as agonizing (for both child and parents!) as toddler constipation.
+There are few things as agonising (for both child and parents!) as toddler constipation.
 The straining, wailing, crying and even tantrums, combined with the fact that most toddlers are going through potty training truly makes this a tough experience.
 Naturally, stressed parents look out for solutions that bring about instant relief for toddler constipation.

 Before we give you tips on how to bring about instant relief for toddler constipation, it’s important for parents to know the basics about this poopy problem.